Who's Behind Listverse?

 There is obviously more studying to be done.
 But in the future, scientists might be able to arm viruses with genes to help fight cancer.
 They may also be able to use viruses to activate the body’s own immune system to fight the cancer itself.

 Virologists have become especially interested in noroviruses.
 These particular micro life-forms are well known for their ability to cause epidemics of diarrhea on cruise ships.
-They are also infamous for their ability to ravage laboratory mice colonies with disease.
+They are also infamous for their ability to ravage laboratory mice colonies with the disease.

 But as it turns out, some strains of the virus have proven useful—especially for their role in helping to “normalize” mice that have grown in sterile environments.
 These mice don’t make enough T cells, which hurts their gut bacteria and immune response.